 The way we manage employees and communicate with them has changed significantly during the past few weeks.

-Therefore, employers across the world are adjusting to this new situation and are forced to make changes to their current HCM initiatives.
+Therefore, employers across the world had to adjust to this new situation and were forced to make changes to their HCM initiatives.

 Let’s take a look into how Human Capital Management is different now and what are the priorities that employers are focusing on the most.

-Embracing remote work and virtual collaboration is one of the most impactful things employers can do today to address the increasing complexity of the current public health and economic crisis.
+Shifting to remote work and virtual collaboration is one of the biggest changes employers have embraced to address the increasing complexity of the current public health and economic crisis.

 Here, it is important to understand that this switch is not a negative thing in the business world.
 Moreover, 90% of employees say that allowing for more flexible work arrangements and schedules would increase employee morale, while 77% say allowing employees to work remotely may lead to lower operating costs.

-However, employers and managers who are not used to managing and communicating with remote employees are struggling to keep their teams connected and help their employees stay as productive as possible.
+However, employers and managers who were not used to managing and communicating with remote employees struggled to keep their teams connected and help their employees stay as productive as possible.

 As technology can significantly ease a company’s Human Capital Management efforts, employers who have digitilized their internal processes earlier have now a big advantage.